 Users should be aware that JWST is subject to stray light, and they should use the ETC to understand the degree to which stray light affects the signal-to-noise estimates for their planned observations.

 The amount of stray light depends on the pointing and the observatory V3 roll angle.
-Models predict a correlation of the stray light level with the in-field zodiacal and Galactic background level, since much of the susceptibility to stray light occurs within tens of degrees of the boresight (observatory V1 axis).
+Models predict a strong correlation of the stray light level with the in-field zodiacal and Galactic background level, since half the susceptibility to stray light is predicted to occur within 35 degrees of the boresight (observatory V1 axis).

 However, JWST is also susceptible to stray light from sources located far from the boresight.
 The JWST Exposure Time Calculator (ETC) uses maps that predict the susceptibility of JWST to stray light, given material properties and expected levels of dust contamination.
 For a given celestial position and date (which determines the nominal observatory V3 roll angle), the ETC projects the susceptibility maps onto the astronomical sky, to predict the amount of stray light at each instrument focal plane.

-How the seasonal variation of the background affects schedulability
+How seasonal variation of the background affects schedulability

 The number of days per year that a target is observable to JWST is a simple function of ecliptic latitude, as illustrated by Figure 2.
 The JWST backgrounds are also a function of ecliptic latitude—both the minimum background over a year, and the shape of the seasonal variability curve.
 This has important consequences for target observability.